jimlind/AnnounceCast/docs/local/RUNNING.md

 them in a space that is more protected.
 That file is never committed.
 An example properties.tmp exists as an example of the formatting.

+To use brew's version of Java 21
 > export JAVA_HOME=/opt/homebrew/opt/openjdk@21

+To start the bot using the dev properties file
 > mvn package && java -jar target/announcecast.jar input/properties

+To start the admin command runner
+> mvn package && java -jar target/announcecast.jar admin